Mshilovskay/-CaseStudySQL/Case_study_Bellabeat.md

     AVG(TotalDistance) AS avg_total_distance,
     AVG(Calories) AS avg_calories
 FROM `my-project-06-22-22.Fitabase.dailyActivity`

-#Checking max, min, average in columns for daileActivity table
+# Checking max, min, average in columns for sleepDay table
 SELECT
     MIN(TotalMinutesAsleep) as min_total_minutes_asleep,
     MIN(TotalTimeInBed) as min_total_time_in_bed,